jramke/fluid-ui/packages/docs/Resources/Private/Content/docs/why.md

-# Why Fluid UI?
+# Why Fluid Primitives?

-Why should you use Fluid UI for your next TYPO3 project and not just Bootstrap (Package).
+Why should you use Fluid Primitives for your next TYPO3 project and not just Bootstrap (Package).

 ## Composable Design